BrcRs/truck-stack-item-optimization/Modelisation.md

-2. Setup the master problem with the following objective function: min     z subject to cuts = {}
+2. Setup the master problem with the following objective function: min     z subject to cuts = {z >= 0; \zeta constraints}
 3. Set TI to a random value, or the optimal value if there wasn't placement constraints.
 4. Make sure (How?) that the value chosen for TI is feasible for all truck-wise sub-problems.
 5. Solve separately (How?) each subproblem consisting in placing the items of a truck into stacks and placing those stacks into the truck.
 6. Get the solution for X\{TI}
 7. Compute the objective function of the dual of the linear relaxation of the original MILP.
+Add penalities for items with no stacks.
-8. Generate a feasibility cut and add it to `cuts`
+8. Generate an optimality cut and add it to `cuts`
 9. Solve master problem and obtain new TI
 10. Unless the optimal solution is found, return to 4.
 ```